 Austrian Orange Cream Torte Recipe

 Orange is a wonderful dessert element, sweet sugar combines with elegance and sophistication.
 The Austrians take this belief to new extremes with this decadent orange torte.
 Austrian baking has always been known for its decadence, and this certainly lives up to its name.
-It produces a multi-layered torte filed with a thick and rich orange cream and glazed over it on top, and then layered with orange slices, which do just enough to lend it a respectable air and to provide some amount of elegance to a dessert that is renowned otherwise for its huge quantities of butter, sugar, and eggs.
+It produces a multi-layered torte filled with a thick and rich orange cream, which is then glazed over and layered with orange slices.
+This does just enough to lend it a respectable air and to provide some amount of elegance to a dessert that is renowned otherwise for its huge quantities of butter, sugar, and eggs.
 Soft, deliciously sweet, with copious oranges, and just a hint of lemon, all these pieces combine to produce a superb torte.

-This recipe is adopted from one found within The Viennese Pastry Cookbook by Lilly Joss Reich
+This recipe is adapted from one found within The Viennese Pastry Cookbook by Lilly Joss Reich

 - 9 egg yolks